Light before heavy

 3. Place all lists in the stress position.

-Remove all lists from the topic position.
+Remove lists from the topic position.

 These differences could be due to the temperature, pressure, or volume of the sample.